tommasomoretti/nameless-analytics-tables/README.md

 ### Consents
+This is the schema of the Consents table function.

 | Column                           | Type   | Description                                                   |
 |----------------------------------|--------|---------------------------------------------------------------|
 | session_date                     | DATE   | Date of the session                                           |